ChristianLovetere/Project-Watchdog/README.md

 ![What is this](watchdog.jpg)

-This project is a smaller representation of the ORETI Rapid Dragon project.
+This project is a smaller representation of the SOF Rapid Dragon.

 The project uses two Nema 17 stepper motors, one for vertical rotation and one for horizontal rotation There is a Raspberry Pi 3 as the main driver, an arduino MEGA for controlling the neopixel LEDS,